 Why Study Italian in NYC

-For Work: Having Italian as a skill on your resume is a great way to expand your employment horizons.
+Learn Italian for Work: Having Italian as a skill on your resume is a great way to expand your employment horizons.
 Trade between the United States and Italy is strong.
-According to US Trade Numbers, in 2018 alone, trade between the two countries exceeded $78 billion.
+According to US Trade Numbers, in 2020 alone, trade between the two countries exceeded $75 billion.
 Among the favorite Italian goods imported to the US are cars, medicine, defence-related aircraft, and wine.
 So, if you are actively job-seeking, the Italy-America Chamber of Commerce on 44th Street can help you connect with an international company of Italian origin that is seeking bilingual speakers.
 Established in 1887, this is a private not-for-profit organization that promotes business and commercial relations between the United States and Italy.
 They bring together businesses (ranging from individual entrepreneurs to large corporations) by means of networking events and conferences.
 Don’t miss an opportunity to impress native speakers with your Italian skills!

-For Culture: The Italian culture is prominent and celebrated throughout New York City.
+Learn Italian for Culture: The Italian culture is prominent and celebrated throughout New York City.
 For example, you can go to the Italian American Museum on Mulberry Street, an institution that tries to raise public awareness and appreciation of the accomplishments and contributions of Italian Americans to the American way of life.
 This museum features exhibitions that focus on past immigration from Italy to America.
 Most of the time, the artists themselves attend the exhibitions, so why not try to talk to them and practice your Italian?
 Also, the Consulate-General of Italy and the John D. Calandra Italian-American Institute on 43rd Street promote Italian culture, organizing Italian cooking classes and cheese-and-wine walks around the city.
 You can even listen to Italian radio right here in the city with Radio Italy Live!
 Whatever flavor of Italy you are looking for, Italian lessons in New York City will make the experience even better!

-For Social: Those who are looking to connect with other Italian speakers in NYC can join one of the many meet-up groups present in the city.
+Learn Italian for Social: Those who are looking to connect with other Italian speakers in NYC can join one of the many meet-up groups present in the city.
 One of the most popular ones is Italian Amici, with more than 4 thousand members!
 They are a friendly and diverse group of learners from the NYC area, who usually meet two or more times a month at a local venue to share their passion for the Italian language, culture, and lifestyle with like-minded people.
 Don’t be shy and join them to further practice what you learn with us at Language Trainers!
 Also, you can attend the annual celebrations of Italian film at the Open Roads Festival and the New York Italian Film Festival with your new friends.
 Enjoy fantastic traditional and contemporary movies in their original language without the need for English subtitles!

 Where to Learn Italian in and around NYC